-Occasional services arranged by the local community presents an opportunity to review the level of contribution from wall safe donations and service collections, given that visitors may be currently unaware of our annualised maintenance liability.
-This message could be amplified through information presented in the church.
+The regularity of volunteer presence presents an opportunity to review the current wall safe donations and service collections, given that visitors and local residents may be currently unaware of our annualised maintenance liability.
+This message could be amplified through regular updates to the parish newsletter and inclusion of church reports at parish council meetings.

-Marketing could focus on historical societies with an interest in the history of the local area, seeking bookings to tour the church alongside other popular Worcestershire venues with a related connection.
-Churchill is situated within 20 minutes of Evesham, Spetchley and Worcester where there are other Churches Conservation Trust sites.
+Additional marketing could focus on historical societies with an interest in the history of the local area, including the Berkeley family, seeking bookings to tour the church alongside other popular Worcestershire venues.
 Voluntary effort towards research and interpretation products could facilitate encouragement of these bookings at the same time as enriching the visitor experience further.

-The site has limited open floor space for alternative use.
+The site has limited open floor space for alternative use but could be considered as a venue for Champing.
 Additional revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.
-The Community may need to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.